 Upon completion of the SUNY Corning Community College Nurse Education program, it is expected that the graduate will be able to:

-Provide and manage patient-centered nursing care through interdisciplinary teamwork and therapeutic communication, clinical judgment and nursing process.
+Integrates theoretical knowledge of nursing and implements patient-centered nursing care through interdisciplinary teamwork, therapeutic communication, clinical judgment, professional standards of safe care, and the nursing process.

-Engage in professional practice within an ethical and legal framework to provide safe, competent, quality care.
+Model professional standards of practice within an ethical legal framework to provide safe, competent, quality care.

-Utilize informatics and technology in the healthcare system to provide established standard of care.
+Facilitate communication with patients, families and communities through the use of informatics and technology in the healthcare system to provide established standards of care that incorporate evidence-based professional practice.

-Provide patient-centered care for a diverse population across the life span to achieve needs satisfaction.
+Integrates patient-centered care for a diverse population across the life span utilizing knowledge from the sciences and critical thinking to promote safe and competent nursing care.

 SUNY Corning Community College Institutional Learning Outcomes